 The tour starts and ends at Rome Fiumicino airport from where there are good international connections.
 The airport is an easy train journey from central Rome for those people choosing to spend a few days exploring the Eternal City before or after the tour.
 For a wonderful insight to Rome, we recommend Rachel Potts as a local guide.

 Meet Rome Fiumicino arrivals at 11.15am.
 We drive 1hr to Tivoli where, after a light lunch, we meet our local guide for a private tour of Villa d’Este.
 After the visit we continue 1h30mins to Santo Stefano in Sessanio, set at 1250m above sea level.
 The hotel we stay in here, Sextantio Albergo Diffuso, is an extraordinary mix of the old and new - a ruined medieval village faithfully restored using traditional techniques into some 30 rooms for adventurous 21st century travellers.
 Time to settle in before a welcome drink and dinner in the hotel restaurant this evening.
 See our Blog entitled A Unique Place to Stay.

 A lovely walk across the high plains, encircled by the peaks of of the Gran Sasso National Park, undulating between 1580m and 1780m.
 There is the opportunity to see wild horses grazing and enjoy an abundance of alpine flowers.
 Dinner in a village restaurant this evening.
 (16.2km/10.2miles)

 We walk out of the village of Santo Stefano and follow small tracks which lead us up to the imposing ruins of Rocca Calascio.
-Explore the remains of the fort before walking down into the village for lunch at a rustic refuge.
+Explore the remains of the fort before walking down into the village for lunch.
 In the afternoon we return to Santo Stefano by foot (or minibus).
-Later in the day we join a local chef for a cookery class and dine on the fruits of our labour.
+Later in the day we join a local chef for a cookery class of Abruzzesi specialities and dine on the fruits of our labour.
 (10.5km/6.6miles)